 Keeping Tubes Clean

 Tubes are the main path for heat transfer in chillers and can be largely responsible for the performance of your industrial chiller.
 Contaminants and impurities can increase thermal resistance.
 This would reduce heat transfer efficiency as the resistance would affect the consistencies in approach temperatures in the chiller.
 It is important to brush these tubes at least once per year.
-With a strong monitoring system, you’ll be able to see problems before they occur, having the opportunity to clean the tubes before they become too much of a problem.
+With a strong monitoring system, you’ll be able to see problems before they occur.
+Giving you the opportunity to clean the tubes before they become too much of a problem.

 Treat Condenser Water

-Keeping the condenser water clean is important for both boilers and chillers for many of the same reasons.
+Keeping the condenser water clean is important for both boilers and chillers maintenance for many of the same reasons.
 Corrosion and scaling both reduce efficiency.
 Both of which, build up over time if the water is not well-treated.
 Untreated can result in higher condenser pressures, impeded heat transfers and inconsistencies in water temperature and water flow.
 Regular chemical treatments can help keep the water clean and filters should be replaced often.

 Analyze Compressor Oil

-If you’re working with a new chiller, it is standard practice to do an oil and filter change after the first year and analyze that oil to determine the frequency of future oil changes.
+If you’re working with a new chiller, it is standard practice to do an oil and filter change after the first year.
+As well as analyze the oil to determine the frequency of future oil changes.
 The dirtier, the more frequently your system will likely require a change.
-It is also recommended to do a spectrometric chemical analysis of this oil once a year to help acquaint yourself with your system and its potential issues.
+It is also recommended to do a spectrometric chemical analysis of this oil once a year.
+This will help acquaint you with your system and its potential issues.
 Learning how to address various problems, from high water content to the size of the particles contaminating the oil, can be invaluable.
-Also worth noting, there are many chillers that are currently offered that have completely eliminated oil from the equation, thus lowering potential maintenance costs.Reducing equipment malfunctions and repair downtimes through proper #ChillerMaintenance can be an effective means of lowering costs in your operations.
-Click To Tweet
+Also, worth noting, there are many chillers that are currently offered that have completely eliminated oil from the equation, thus lowering potential chiller maintenance costs.